Juanita/Kiteless/To Dream of Love

-"Juanita" is the title of a 1997 promotional single release and a song by Underworld, and the first portion of the opening combined track "Juanita/Kiteless/To Dream of Love", from their 1996 album Second Toughest in the Infants.
+"Juanita/Kiteless/To Dream of Love" (or simply "Juanita") is a 1996 house song written and performed by the British electronic band Underworld, the opening track of the album Second Toughest in the Infants (1996).
+The first portion of the track, "Juanita", was released as a promotional single release.

 The band also released different mixes of the track, including a live version on the 2000 live album Everything, Everything, and as "Juanita 2022", on a May 2022 EP.

 Background

 The album version of the track is titled "Juanita/Kiteless/To Dream of Love", as "Juanita" forms only the first part of three in the track, with "Kiteless" and "To Dream of Love" pushing it to its length of over sixteen minutes.
 The "Promo Short Cut" version included on the promotional single cuts down the six-minutes "Juanita" part, and edits and fades it out to 3:49.

 The song was the regular set-opener of their Second Toughest in the Infants and Beaucoup Fish tours.
 It is named after Juanita Boxill, who later contributed spoken word vocals for their album A Hundred Days Off.
 The 2000 live album Everything, Everything, which documents the Beaucoup Fish tour, features a version which includes "Juanita" and "Kiteless" only, and runs to 12:35.